cschran/mphil-aast-practical1/README.md

 This validation test can be performed with the following command:\
 `python3 score-all.py`

+Results of this validation test will be analysed using jupyter-notebook.

 ### Timing Comparison
 Using your obtained timings for the AIMD and CNNP simulations, compute the speed-up enabled by the MLP.